jje42/tasks/README.md

-`flow` is a workflow management system, designed primarily to run jobs on a High Performance Computer (HPC) running PBS Pro or Slurm.
+`tasks` is a workflow management system, designed primarily to run jobs on a High Performance Computer (HPC) running PBS Pro or Slurm.
 Jobs can optionally be run inside Singularity containers.
-This is a very specific set of conditions, and there are many other workflow management systems already available. `flow` is written in Go, and so are the workflows that it manages.
+This is a very specific set of conditions, and there are many other workflow management systems already available. `tasks` is written in Go, and so are the workflows that it manages.
 It was originally started as an exercise is learning the Go language.

-`flow` is heavily influenced by Queue, a workflow engine by the Broad Institute's GSA group as part of the GATK software.
+`tasks` is heavily influenced by Queue, a workflow engine by the Broad Institute's GSA group as part of the GATK software.

 You may want to look at: